A lieutenant in the R.C.N.V.R.

 North Atlantic Convoy Operational Map, late 1943.
 Montreal Gazette, Dec 17, 1989.
 Kenora's area of operations with the Western Local Escort Force was Halifax, WESTOMP/St. John's and New York, the "Triangle Run".

 Kenora in 1943, probably at Halifax.
-The effects of rust and contact with other ships while berthing clearly visible.
-There was no time, no available manpower and no imperative to keep the ships hull spic and span.
+The effects of rust and contact with docks and other ships while berthing clearly visible.
+There was no time, no available manpower and no imperative to keep the hull of the ship spic and span.
+The camouflage paint pattern visible in the previous photograph has largely worn off.

 Riordon was certainly gaining first hand knowledge of the full range of fighting ships that shepherded the convoys across the North Atlantic.
 He would have seen, in harbour and at sea, battleships, cruisers, destroyers, corvettes, frigates, minesweepers and motor launches in all their different classes.
 Many of these would become subjects of his brush.

 The duty was wearying, tedious, uncommonly stressful and physically very uncomfortable.
-The winter weather of 1942-1943 was the worst in over 50 years.
+The winter weather of 1942-1943 on the Atlantic seaboard was the worst in over fifty years.
 There were full gales or storms on 116 out of 140 days from mid-October to early March.
-The sailors waged a constant battle against the cold and damp, the blinding East coast fogs and the violent motions of the ship in heavy weather.
+The sailors waged a constant battle against the cold and perpetual damp, the blinding East Coast fogs and the violent motions of the ship in heavy weather.
 It also required nonstop vigilance, continual struggles with faulty equipment and wayward merchant ships, and attention to the smallest details on every watch.

 The escort ships were constantly at sea, sometimes having only a few hours in port at New York, Halifax or St. John's, to refuel, take on food and ammunition and perform hasty and patchwork repairs.

-In Kenora's log the entries by Riordon and other officers describe many instances of heavy weather scattering the convoys, continually malfunctioning equipment and frequent difficulties in station keeping and communications.
+In Kenora's deck log the entries by Riordon and other officers describe many instances of heavy weather scattering the convoys, continually malfunctioning equipment and frequent difficulties in station keeping and communications.
 Temporary loss of contact with their convoy, usually due to fog or heavy weather, was a frequent occurrence for Kenora and all the escorts.
 Occasionally they would detach to chase down reports of U-boats spotted by convoy ships, Riordon recorded multiple occasions in the log.
-The westbound ON convoys, composed mainly of empty ships riding high in the water, were particularly susceptible to the frequent heavy rain and gale force winds of winter storms on the east coast of Canada and the U.S. The merchant ships in ballast were very difficult to control in these conditions and ice accumulation made them dangerously top-heavy.
+The westbound ON convoys, composed mainly of empty ships riding high in the water, were particularly susceptible to the frequent gale force winds of winter storms on the east coast of Canada and the U.S. These merchant ships in ballast were very difficult to control in these conditions and ice accumulation could make them dangerously top-heavy.

-The merchant ship, St Sunniva, on her very first trip as designated rescue vessel of convoy ON 158, iced up the same night as Kenora, capsized and vanished off nearby Cape Sable Island.
+The merchant ship, St Sunniva, having just completed her conversion as a designated rescue vessel, and on her first voyage in that role with ON 158, iced up the same night as Kenora, capsized and vanished with all hands off nearby Cape Sable Island.

 Riordon left Kenora on the third of March, 1943, and after a period of leave, was posted to Naval Service Headquarters (NSHQ) in Ottawa as a Duty Operations Officer in the Operations Division of the Naval Staff.